-Summer fun in Ottawa continues this weekend!
-Here is a list of activities happening in and around Ottawa this weekend, from August 18-20, 2017.
+Get out and enjoy fall in Ottawa!
+Here is a list of activities happening in and around Ottawa from October 20-22, 2017.

 Don’t forget to share your pictures of this weekend on social media using #MyOttawa!

 For more information on these events and others, see the Ottawa Tourism Events page.